stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 why your approach was particularly difficult/challenging for you and how your work goes beyond the minimal project requirements.

+### Run As-Is Requirement

+Above all else, Final Projects are required to run as-is on our graders' computers.
+If you use any packages outside of the standard library, you will need a `requirements.txt` file that specifies the packages needed, and instructions in your documentation for any other particularities of your required environment setup.

+**_Any Final Project that does not run will receive zero credit._**

 ## External Code

-Your project may include external code - that can be code from the course (assignments, materials, and/or coding labs), code from fellow students, that you perhaps worked on together, and/or code from other sources.
-Note that this code is not considered original code for the project, and will not be graded.
+Your project may include external code — that can be code from the course (assignments, materials, and/or coding labs), code from fellow students, that you perhaps worked on together, and/or code from other sources.
+Note that this code is not considered original code for the project, and _will not be graded_.
 Please follow the following guidelines when doing so.

 ### Course Code